xdata-skylark/libskylark/doc/sphinx/installation.rst

 libSkylark
 ----------

 Finally we can turn to building libSkylark.
-First change the CMake file:
+First change the CMake file by applying the following patch:

 .. code-block:: diff